matomatical/8bIT-Project/README.md

 Welcome to team 8-bIT Project's IT Project Project repository.

-### What is this repository for? ###
+## What is this repository for? ##

 We're building a cooperative platformer game for Android 4.1, using Unity 5.
-The game is currently unnamed.
-You can read more about it by checking out the [shared Google Drive](https://drive.google.com/drive/u/2/folders/0B-X6kHzx5k4TRGJ2dXlnTGR2aFU).
+The game's working title is 'co-operace' (a portmanteau of 'co-operation' and 'race').
+You can read more about it by checking out the Requirements doc and Design doc over on our [shared Google Drive](https://drive.google.com/drive/u/2/folders/0B-X6kHzx5k4TRGJ2dXlnTGR2aFU).

-### How do I get set up? ###
+## How do I get set up? ##

 #### Dependencies